Alex & Co.: First half

-Season 3 Part 2
+Second half

 One week after the Nobody reveal, Christian has moved to Australia with his family.
 Alex works to regain Clio and Nicole's trust after they find out that he was Nobody.
 Diana also encourages him to continue as a solo artist and manage his own career.
 After The Blue Factory's fundraiser is a success, the gang opens a record label.
 The Blue Factory Records, Alex encounters difficulty when the public only seems interested in Nobody.
 Rebecca and Emma bond over their failed long-distance relationships with Sam and Christian respectively.
 Ray is revealed to be Nina's son.
-Rebecca's sister Giada joins The Lindas, ignoring Rebecca's warnings about Linda.
-Rebecca falls for Matt, a pianist from a wealthy family.
+Rebecca's sister Giada joins The Lindas and secretly admires Ray, ignoring Rebecca's warnings about Linda.
+Rebecca falls for Matt, who works at a juice shop as a waiter.
+He is also a pianist, and secretly hides his wealth from everyone.

 The girls work to make Nina and Mr. Ferrari a couple.
 Emma's feelings for Ray grow as they work on the song 'So Far Yet So Close' together.
 Mr. Ferrari forbids their relationship, seeing Ray as a bad influence, which causes a hurt Nina to break up with Mr. Ferrari.
 Emma stands up to her dad and stays with Ray, while Mr. Ferrari apologizes to Nina.
 Nina makes amends with Ray for not giving him the benefit of the doubt.
 Nicole goes to a songwriting school, but realizes that she's still in love with Alex.
 She leaves a set of lyrics for a song called "The Magic of Love" with Sara.
 Alex is given the lyrics to add to his music, but Sara doesn't tell him who wrote them.
 Clio gets into the academy after auditioning with Alex; Matt also gets into the academy, but Rebecca finds out about his family's wealth.
 After he explains why he hid the truth from her, they tell each other that they love each other.